NeverAnIsland/RP/Built-in-RPL-pool.md

 it is known to be a blocker for risk-averse players, thus hindering RP growth.
 Here I explore one possible way to enrich NO UX by allowing an option to create minipools without the need to invest into RPL token.
-It is based on a built-in RPL pool that lends RPL to such minipools and collects part of their commission.
+It is based on a built-in RPL pool that lends RPL to such minipools, captures a portion of inflation and a part of their commission.

 ## Details
 ### Seamless RPL borrowing